 Morten Sorensen, Area VP, Global Client Services at Verizon Enterprise Solutions.

-It is true that today’s expectations of rapid delivery, fast benefit realization and faster than ever response times to changes are driving project management practices.
+It is true that today’s expectations of rapid delivery, fast benefit realization, and faster than ever response times to changes are driving project management practices.

 There is less appetite for time-consuming up-front design, detailed planning, and related project management planning documentation.
 There is furthermore a trend of increased expectations of more senior project management roles.

-They must to a higher degree be competent in areas such as financial, business and customer services/ solutions.
-Factors such as market gains, economic value and rapid return on investments are becoming bigger drivers for business requirements and benefits realization.
+They must to a higher degree be competent in areas such as financial, business, and customer services/ solutions.
+Factors such as market gains, economic value, and rapid return on investments are becoming bigger drivers for business requirements and benefits realization.
 Project managers are increasingly being expected to relate to these aspects of the client’s environment.

 We don’t Need more Followers; we Need Leaders!

-Economic challenge is only one of many factors affecting the project management profession.
+The economic challenge is only one of many factors affecting the project management profession.
 In its report Hitting a Moving Target – Complex Project and Programme Delivery in an Uncertain World, the ICCPM argues that projects and programs are becoming more and more complex due to technological innovation, globalization, new economic models, growing interdependency, regulatory requirements, stakeholder activism, cross-cultural complexity, limited global resources, and sustainability.

-It also argues that there is a demand for more sophisticated and flexible leaders who possess greater technical competencies alongside social, commercial and relationship skills coupled with determination and courage.
+It also argues that there is a demand for more sophisticated and flexible leaders who possess greater technical competencies alongside social, commercial, and relationship skills coupled with determination and courage.

 The ICCPM writes that: